kevinebaugh/docs/src/pages/references/stacks-node-configuration.md

 This section contains configuration options pertaining to the genesis block allocation for an address in micro-STX.
 If a user changes these values, their node may be in conflict with other nodes on the network and find themselves unable to sync with other nodes.

--> This section can be repeated multiple times, and thus is in double-brackets.
+-> This section can repeat multiple times, and thus is in double-brackets.
 Each section can define only one address.
-This section will be ignored if running a node on mainnet.
+This section is ignored if running a node on mainnet.

 Example: